 Meanwhile, attempts to engage with political life lead to smears and suspicion, thus creating a damaging and inescapable cycle.
-As demonstrated by Sayeeda Warsi's earlier quote,426 Muslims become restricted between two very uncomfortable positions of "isolationism" and "entryism".
+As demonstrated by Sayeeda Warsi's earlier quote, 426 Muslims become restricted between two very uncomfortable positions of "isolationism" and "entryism".

 Rather than engaging with a broad spectrum of Muslim organisations and voices, the Government has traditionally insisted in dealing with a handpicked minority who already support their policy positions, particularly on issues such as counter-terror, media regulation and Palestine.
-Consequently, think-tanks and NGOs which do not possess the confidence British Muslims have exercised of considerable influence in shaping public policies, thus resulting in widespread feelings of alienation and frustration amongst Muslim communities.
-As
+Consequently, think-tanks and NGOs which do not possess the confidence British Muslims have exercised considerable influence in shaping public policies, thus resulting in widespread feelings of alienation and frustration Muslim communities. recommended by the 2017 Citizens UK report entitled "Missing Muslims",427 it is